denizgenc/my-public-notes/accessibility/cpacc_exam_prep/01_disabilities_challenges_assistive_tech.md

 politically, it focuses attention on health care policy.

-It can reduce disability to an issue that only affects an individual, and that it essentially creates a "baseline" of function that allows us to differentiate able bodied/minded and disabled people.
+It can reduce disability to an issue that only affects an individual, and that it essentially creates a "baseline" of function that allows us to differentiate people with and without disabilities.

 ### Strengths
 - Addresses the biological sources of disabilities, potentially with cures or with ways of managing